-*The initial bus ride is ~40 minutes.
+*The initial ride is ~40 minutes.
 We’ll be in and out of the bus with plenty to explore and walking short distances along paved paths and mostly level dirt roads but with a couple of short hills.
-Expect more time on your feet on the All Day version which is not the easiest for those with knee trouble.
 Return ride is ~50 minutes.

-*The initial bus ride is ~45 minutes.
-We’ll be in and out of the bus with minimum hiking between stops.
-Return ride is ~75 minutes, with a return time at ~6:30pm.
-Total trip ~11.5 hours.
+*The initial ride is ~25 minutes.
+We’ll be in and out of vehicles with minimal hiking between stops.
+Return ride is ~60 minutes.

 Described by American Birding Association President Jeff Gordon as “the birdiest habitat in the Appalachians” this trip through varied habitat of wetlands and ridge tops offers quality looks at favorite migrants and resident birds, butterflies, plants and wildlife.
 If we’re lucky, we can stop to hug the century’s old largest tulip popular tree in West Virginia.

-*The initial suv ride is ~50 minutes.
+*The initial ride is ~50 minutes.
 We’re in and out of the suv’s with minimal hiking between stops.
-Return ride is ~45 minutes, with a return time at ~3:30pm.
-Total trip ~8.5 hours.
+Return ride is ~45 minutes.

 Carpool to Wolf Creek Park's Wetlands Boardwalk, a favorite spot for many of our professional and local guides.
 An easy walk on mostly level ground through woodland trails and on boardwalk, we expect to see many birds including Blue-winged Warbler, White-eyed Vireo, Scarlet Tanager, Black-and-white Warbler, Hooded Warbler, and diverse plant life.
 The site is an outdoor classroom, active research station and bird banding site since 2009.
 If weather permits we may have the opportunity to participate in banding research.